pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 false
 ```

-We can also ask "which people are male" by using an upper case identifier as the input, indicating an unknown variable.
+We can also ask "which people are male" by using an uppercase identifier as the input, indicating an unknown variable.

 ```prolog
 ?- male(X).